How technology powered Gen Z 'Occupy Parliament' protests

-The Finance Bill 2024 has reignited the spirit of activism among Kenyan youth, particularly Generation Z, which has long been dormant.
+The Finance Bill 2024 has reignited the spirit of activism among Kenyan youth, particularly Generation Z, who have seemingly avoided the conversation.

 Protests on Tuesday, June 18, and Thursday, June 20, swept the nation in an unprecedented manner.